apotonick/tyrant/README.md

 end
 ```

-Override `class Tyrant::Mailer` to have a better looking and not only email notification but remember that we love TRB so it must be a TRB::Operation: `Tyrant::Mailer.(email: model.email, new_password: new_password)`.
+Override `class Tyrant::Mailer` to have a better looking (and not only) email notification but remember that we love TRB so it must be a `TRB::Operation`: `Tyrant::Mailer.(email: model.email, new_password: new_password)`.

+This may be used as Forgot Password as well.

 ## Installation